-In North Dakota, there are 23 Assisted Living Facilities.
+In North Dakota there are 47 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 North Dakota Assisted Living Facilities by City

 Map of North Dakota Assisted Living Facilities

 Paying for Assisted Living in North DakotaIn North Dakota, assisted living fees are the responsibility of the residents and their families.
 In terms of cost, assisted living is distinguished from basic care in two ways:

 - Basic care residents pay an all-inclusive rate per month, while assisted living residents pay for only those services that are needed and desired.

 - Public assistance for financially needy residents is more readily available to residents of basic care facilities.
 Residents of assisted living in North Dakota may receive state assistance to help with the cost of services, but not for the price of their basic rent.

 Overview of North Dakota Assisted LivingThe name says it all when it comes to choosing “The Peace Garden State” as a base for assisted living.
 North Dakotais located along the Canadian border, hovering above the agricultural heartland of America.
 Listed as the state least bothered by tourism, it is the ideal hideaway for those seeking a quiet retirement.
 North Dakota’s largest city, Fargo, offers all the conveniences and amenities of any urban area for seniors desiring an active lifestyle.
 If your loved one is sensitive to sunshine and hot weather, you’ll find no better state to help keep them cool.
 A low sales tax also helps to establish North Dakota as a desirable location for retirement.